danielmiessler/fabric/README.md

 ## Description

+Since the end of 2023 we've seen a massive number of different AI applications for accomplishing tasks.
+The problem is that it's not easy to integrate them with our lives.

-We all have AI prompts that are useful, but it's hard to manage them, discover new ones, and track the different versions of the ones we like.
+Perhaps the greatest example is the number of AI prompts out there.
+We all have prompts that are useful, but it's hard to manage them, discover new ones, and track the different versions of the ones we like.

-<code>fabric</code> helps people collect and integrate modular AI functionality, which we call _Patterns_, into various parts of their lives.
+One of <code>fabric</code>'s main features is helping people collect and integrate modular AI functionality, which we call _Patterns_, into various parts of their lives.

 There are patterns for all sorts of life and work activities, including: